dpedu/docker-rivendell/README.md

 What it does by default
 =======================

-Creates and installs a Rivendell server, with the barebones software components to play audio and how a full Rivendell stack would behave.
+Creates and installs a Rivendell server, with the barebones software components to play audio and see how a full Rivendell stack would behave.

 * **SSH:** a ssh server runs to allow easy remote access to inspect the docker container's internals